waikato-datamining/image-dataset-converter/README.md

                         then execute. (default: None) -g GENERATOR, --generator GENERATOR
-                        The generator plugin to use. (default: None) -l {DEBUG,INFO,WARNING,ERROR,CRITICAL}, --logging_level {DEBUG,INFO,WARNING,ERROR,CRITICAL}
+                        The generator plugin to use. (default: None) -n, --dry_run         Applies the generator to the pipeline template and only outputs it on stdout. (default: False) -P PREFIX, --prefix PREFIX
+                        The string to prefix the pipeline with when in dry-run mode. (default: None)
+  -l {DEBUG,INFO,WARNING,ERROR,CRITICAL}, --logging_level {DEBUG,INFO,WARNING,ERROR,CRITICAL}
                         The logging level to use. (default: WARN)
 ```